-With regard to financial assets and liabilities designated at fair value (due to accounting mismatch), the change of creditworthiness resulted in the following profits and losses.
+With regard to financial assets and liabilities designated at fair value (in order to avoid inconsistent evaluation due to accounting mismatch), the credit rating change resulted in the following profits and losses.

-Credit risk induced fair value change of financial assets for the period amounted to kEUR 469 (2017: kEUR 4,343).
+Credit risk induced fair value change of financial assets for the period amounted to kEUR 171 (2018: kEUR 469).
 The amount is illustrated in "income from financial assets and liabilities.
-The accumulated credit risk in-duced change accounted for kEUR 773 (2017: kEUR -5,156).
-The difference in comparison to the previous year is based on the reclassification due to the first-time application of IFRS 9.
+The accumulated credit risk induced change accounted for kEUR 602 (2018: kEUR 773).).

 Credit risk induced change is determined by using the differential calculation procedure.
 In this context, fair value change caused by market risk is deducted from the total fair value change on the basis of model calculations.